 How Do I Take CBD?

 Some CBD products are topical, like balms or lotions.
-These are great for soothing inflamed or irritated skin, relieving sore muscles, and addressing localized discomfort.
-Patients suffering from arthritis, for example, often find relief from a good CBD balm rubbed into the hands.
 Topical CBD products don’t introduce CBD systemically, so the effects are limited to the area of application.
 Onset of effects is within 5 minutes.

 Other CBD products like oil and tincture are taken internally: either ingested (often with food or beverage) or administered sublingually (under the tongue).
 These products introduce CBD into your bloodstream where it’s distributed throughout your body.
 It generally takes 1-2 hours for the onset of effects when ingested, and 10-15 minutes when taken sublingually.